 Promethazine is a medication that is used for the treatment of nausea and vomiting, motion sickness, and allergies.
-Promethazine has been sold under the brand name Phenergan®.
+It has also been used for sedation (to help sleep) and for treating vertigo.
+Promethazine has been sold under brand names such as Phenergan® and Promethegan®.

 I just found out I am pregnant.
 Should I stop taking promethazine?

 Talk with your healthcare provider before making any changes to your medications.
 If you are experiencing nausea and vomiting that is affecting your daily life, please contact your healthcare provider.
-There are many medications used in pregnancy to treat nausea and vomiting that are well studied.
-For more information about nausea and vomiting during pregnancy, please see the MotherToBaby fact sheet Nausea and Vomiting in Pregnancy at http://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/pdf/.
+For more information about nausea and vomiting during pregnancy, please see the MotherToBaby fact sheet Nausea and Vomiting in Pregnancy at https://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/pdf/.